-People who inject drugs (PWID) are at much higher risk of HIV, Hepatitis C (HCV) and HIV/HCV co-infection than the general population.
-Of the estimated 12 million PWID globally, approximately 14% are living with HIV and more than half (52.3%) are living with HCV.
+People who inject drugs (PWID) are at much higher risk of HIV, hepatitis C (HCV) and HIV/HCV co-infection than the general population.
+Of the estimated 15.6 million PWID globally, approximately one in six (17.8%) are living with HIV and more than half (52.3%) are living with HCV.
 The vast majority of PWID living with HIV are co-infected with HCV (82.4%).
 Globally, PWID represent 23% of new HCV infections and 31% of HCV-related deaths.
 Regionally, Eastern Europe and Latin America are estimated to have the highest prevalence of HIV and HCV among PWID.

-Though significant progress has been made to curb these epidemics, PWID remain particularly susceptible to new infections, co-infection, chronic disease and mortality.
-In 2011 the UN set a target to reduce new infections among PWID by 50% by 2015.
+Though significant progress has been made to curb these epidemics, PWID remain particularly susceptible to new infections, co-infections, chronic diseases and mortality.
+In 2011, the United Nations set a target to cut new HIV infections among PWID in half by 2015.
 However, new HIV infections in PWID increased by 33% between 2011 and 2014.
-In high and middle income countries, PWID account for most of new HCV infections and existing HCV cases.
-Globally, PWID represent 23% of new HCV infections and account for 31% of HCV related deaths.
-Additionally, many countries around the world are experiencing rising overdoses and drug-related deaths as opioid addiction and injection drug use continue to increase.
+In 2015, the internationally agreed Sustainable Development Goals included a new call to “strengthen the prevention and treatment of substance abuse, including narcotic drug abuse and harmful use of alcohol” (SDG3).

-Many proven tools and strategies to improve PWID’s health and lives already exist.
-The United Nations Office on Drugs and Crime (UNODC), the World Health Organization (WHO) and UNAIDS support expansion of evidence-based, harm reduction interventions, and recommend integrating them with other health and social services to reduce vulnerability to infectious diseases and improve uptake of health and social services.
-These include: needle and syringe programmes, opioid substitution therapy and increased access to HIV/AIDS testing and treatment and overdose prevention (eg naloxone).
+- Many proven tools and strategies already exist to improve the health and lives of PWID.
+The United Nations Office on Drugs and Crime (UNODC), World Health Organization (WHO) and UNAIDS support expansion of evidence-based, harm reduction interventions, and recommend integrating them with other health and social services to reduce vulnerability to infectious diseases.
+Proven harm reduction measures include: syringe exchange programmes, opioid substitution therapy, voluntary HIV/AIDS and HCV testing and treatment, overdose prevention and voluntary treatment for drug dependence.